SettleAPI/settle-api-description/README.md

-# Settle OpenAPI Specification - Version 1.5.3
+# Settle API Specification - Version 1.5.3

 The Settle APIs formalized in an OpenAPI Description document.